Where to go when you want to know what is going on?

 Here is the problem: they changed, your invitation went out and you got the info too late.

 The contact you had is no longer working there.
 So you just did not loose one contact.
 You lost a connection with an organization through that person.
 And if you did not reach out to the person in their next position, then you lost another contact at their new institution.
 The same goes for PR.

 Communication or Press managers need to know which journalist covers what for which news media.
 Because there are so many new shows, publications, events to see they will go write about the one they know about.

 So you need to get the right information to the right person.

-In order to so (just like mentionned above) you need to know for which media they are working.
-Also because if they changed maybe they do not cover the same subjects as before, so you reaching out to them might be a waste of time for you and them.
-Not a very good look for you or the organization your are representing if you ask me.
+In order to do so (just like mentioned above) you need to know for which media they are working at.
+Also because if they changed maybe they do not cover the same topics as before, so you reaching out to them might be a waste of time for you and them.

 I know what you are going to say, what about Flash art, frieze, Artsy, artpress, cura ______(include here any other name of art media).